Kjadapi/NotisJS/README.md

 *Show message:*

-In your JS file write:
+In your JS file write these codes:

 (Short message):
 `Notis.show('Your message', NotifyLength.SHORT);`

 (Long message):
 `Notis.show('Your message', NotifyLength.LONG);`

 > Note: You can't use raw millisecond values like 3000.
-Only NotifyLength.SHORT (4 sec) or NotifyLength.LONG (7 sec) are allowed.
+Only `NotifyLength.SHORT` (4 sec) or `NotifyLength.LONG` (7 sec) are allowed.